 - Reciprocal Healthcare Agreements: Some European countries have reciprocal healthcare agreements with the UK, but these may not provide comprehensive coverage for long-term residents.

-- Repatriation: Ensure your insurance plan includes repatriation coverage in case of medical emergencies.
+- Repatriation: Ensure your insurance plan includes Repatriation Coverage in case of medical emergencies.

 | Country | Healthcare System Type | Average Monthly Cost (National) | Average Monthly Cost (Private International) | Coverage Scope | Waiting Periods |